Ronald Reagan Washington National Airport: Perimeter restrictions

-Reagan National Airport is subject to a federally mandated perimeter limitation to keep it a "short-haul" airport and to keep most "long-haul" air traffic to Dulles International Airport.
+Washington National Airport is subject to a federally mandated perimeter limitation to keep it a short-haul airport and to keep most long-haul air traffic to Dulles International Airport.
 The rule was implemented in 1966 and originally limited nonstop service to 650 smi, with some exceptions for previously existing service.
 Congress extended the limit in the 1980s to 1000 mi and then again to 1250 mi.
 Congress and the United States Department of Transportation have created many "beyond-perimeter" exceptions that have weakened the rule.

 Members of Congress repeatedly have sought to extend the limit and permit exceptions in order to allow nonstop service from National Airport to their home states and districts.
 In 1999, Senator John McCain of Arizona introduced legislation to remove the 1250 smi restriction.
 In the end the restriction was not lifted, but in 2000 the FAA was permitted to add 24 exemptions, which went to Alaska Airlines for flights to Seattle–Tacoma International Airport.
 America West later obtained exemptions for non-stop flights to Phoenix in 2004.
 In May 2012, the DOT granted new exemptions for Alaska to serve Portland, JetBlue to serve San Juan, Southwest to serve Austin and Virgin America to serve San Francisco.
-American, Delta, United and US Airways were also each allowed to exchange a pair of in-perimeter slots for an equal number of beyond-perimeter slots.
+American, Delta Air Lines, United and US Airways were also each allowed to exchange a pair of in-perimeter slots for an equal number of beyond-perimeter slots.

+In 2023, members of Congress from Texas, including Senators Ted Cruz and John Cornyn, along with Representatives Chip Roy and Greg Casar, proposed softening the perimeter rules in an FAA reauthorization bill.
+The efforts were opposed by senators from Virginia and Maryland, along with American Airlines (which has a hub at Reagan) and United Airlines (which has a hub at Dulles), citing an FAA memo and statistics showing that Reagan has a high rate of delays and that additional flights may exceed its capacity.
+Controversy over the proposal held up the bill for a year.
+In 2024, a deal was reached to add five additional perimeter-exempt roundtrip slots to Reagan to the FAA authorization bill, which ultimately passed Congress and was signed by President Joe Biden.
+After the bill was signed, airlines began applying for the new slots.
+The U.S. Department of Transportation issued permits for new daily roundtrip destinations to Alaska Airlines for San Diego, which was previously served by US Airways; American Airlines for San Antonio, the second-largest market without an existing non-stop flight; Delta Air Lines for Seattle, as the second carrier on the route; Southwest for Las Vegas, as the second carrier on the route; and United Airlines for San Francisco, for an additional roundtrip to the city that it was already serving from Reagan.
+Applications for the new slots from Frontier Airlines, JetBlue Airlines, and Spirit Airlines were rejected.